IAIABC 112th Convention

 Pepsi Product Sodas

 This session explores how the demographic characteristics of injured workers, the medical conditions that develop after an injury, and the treatments they receive all shape the duration of temporary disability and the time it takes to reach medical stability.
 These factors. and the resulting claim timelines. vary widely across jurisdictions.
-The session will evaluate the key relationships and time frames that drive claim resolution, highlighting how differences in medical utilization, comorbidities, and aging‑related conditions influence outcomes.
-Attendees will leave with a clearer understanding of why some claims move quickly while others stall, and how emerging meducak trends are reshaping recovery patterns.
+The session will evaluate the key relationships and time frames that drive claim resolution, highlighting how differences in medical utilization, co-morbidities, and aging‑related conditions influence outcomes.
+Attendees will leave with a clearer understanding of why some claims move quickly while others stall, and how emerging medical trends are reshaping recovery patterns.

 Salmon Cake